-(e) it must consist of an account of the candidate's own research but in special cases work done conjointly with other persons may be accepted provided the Committee is satisfied about the extent of the candidate's part in the joint research.
+(e) it must consist of an account of the candidate's own research but in special cases of the compound of the compound of the compound of the compound of the candidate's part in the joint research.

-(4) The candidate may not submit as the main content of the thesis any work or material which has previously been submitted for a university degree or other similar award but may submit any work previously published whether or not such work is related to the thesis.
+(4) The candidate may not submit as the main content of the thesis any work or material which has previously been submitted for a university degree or other similar award but may subject any work previously published whether or not such work is related to the thesis.